 Keyhole ASD Closure

+If the defect is large or located in an abnormal position, then atrial septal defect surgery may be needed.
+Keyhole ASD closure can be performed between the ribs on the right side of the chest.
 This allows excellent repair of the defect, by either direct closure, or using a patch which is carefully sewn into place.
-The cuts used, will heal up in a few days leading to a swifter recovery than the traditional breastbone approach to ASD closure.
+The cuts used will heal up in a few days leading to a swifter recovery than the traditional breastbone approach to ASD closure.

 At our London heart clinic, as well as in other locations, we offer keyhole ASD closure if it is suitable for you.
 There are many benefits of using keyhole atrial septal defect surgery instead of traditional open-heart surgery, including that you will not need to have your breastbone divided, helping you heal within a few days rather than months.
 You will have no risk of bone infection and be able to resume your daily activates within a few days after your ASD closure.
 This is an alternative to traditional open heart surgery, where the breastbone would be broken and take months to heal.